LinkedInLearning/essential-jenkins-2468076/Ch06/06_01-secure-jenkins-with-user-acccounts/README.md

 _*If you do not assign admin permissions to your account or an admin account, you run the risk of locking yourself out of your Jenkins server.*_

-See the resources for more inforation.
+See the resources for more information.

 ## Resources
 View the following documents for more information on security configurations in Jenkins.